starcrATI/PIVX-node/README.md

 | -p 51475 | Use this port if you want to use the testnet |
 | -v /path/to/data | Mounts a directory on your host system into the container (contains .pivx and .pivx-params) |
 | --restart unless-stopped | Always restarts the container, unless it got shutdown on purpose

+## Encrypt your wallet

+Please encrypt your wallet!
+Just for your own favour.

+- Connect to the running docker container: `docker exec -it pivx-node /bin/bash`
+    - Encrypt wallet: `HOME=/data /app/pivx-${PIVX_VERSION}/bin/pivx-cli encryptwallet <passphrase>`
+    - Unconnect from the container: `exit`
+- Restart the container

 ## Acknowledgments